andre91998/Android-Studio/README.md

 #  App Creation Tutorial Repo

 This repository is meant to make learning to create apps for android devices with Android Studio simpler.
 This tutorial will take you through building you first app, the fundamental concepts and components of each application, and other important concepts for beginners in app development.
-Follow the folders in order, and see each individual README.MD file for additional explanation. j
+Follow the folders in order, and see each individual README.MD file for additional explanation.

 Observation: The Android Studio IDE offers the possibility of creating apps in Java or Kotlin.
 This tutorial will be in Java.
 Therefore it is better if you are already accustumed to the Java language.
 If you are not, I suggest going through one of the following tutorials: